marklogic/marklogic-docker/README.md

 This README serves as a technical guide for using MarkLogic Docker and MarkLogic Docker images.
 These tasks are covered in this README:
 - How to use images to setup initialized/uninitialized MarkLogic servers
 - How to use Docker compose and Docker swarm to setup single/multi node MarkLogic cluster
+- How to join a TLS(HTTPS) enabled cluster
 - How to enable security using Docker secrets
 - How to mount volumes for Docker containers
 - How to upgrade to the latest MarkLogic Docker release